Key takeaways:

 How package lockers for apartment buildings work:

-3. The package locker system sends a notification to residents who received a delivery.
-In most cases, the notification includes a PIN number or QR code, which residents use to unlock the locker compartment.
+- The package locker system sends a notification to residents who received a delivery.
+The notification usually includes a PIN number or QR code, which residents use to unlock the locker compartment.

 3. Off-site package storage & drop-off